Fair Use

 Waste Type

-The free allowance applies to a load of typical household waste only.
+The free allowance applies to a load of typical excess household waste only.
 Business, agricultural, or industrial waste is not included.

 Waste Volume Limits